Tag Archives: Toys

 Legendary Villains: Skeletor (Part 1 of 3) -Early Origins and Lore

 In this new series dedicated entirely to villains, we’ll be discussing the devious merits of villainy and the loneliness of Evil.
-Their victories, their defeats, and, most importantly, their origins and the roots of wickedness.
+Their victories, their defeats, and, most importantly, their origins and the roots of wickedness are all being laid bare.
 Where did they come from and what is the end game for some of our favorite bad guys?
 That and more awaits!

-And who better to start this off with than Skeletor, the Lord of Destruction himself?
+And who better to start this off with than Skeletor, my favorite villain of all time?

 Skeletor is the perfect villain.
-You look at him and just know he’s pure evil.
+You look at him and just know he’s evil.
 His face is that of living death beneath a sorcerer-hood.
-His weapon is crowned with the head of Baphomet and bears the name of Havoc Staff, a creation of pure sorcery.
+His staff is crowned with the head of Baphomet and bears the name of Havoc, a creation of darkest sorcery.
 He’s singular-minded in his purpose to crush, kill, and ruin all who defy him.
 And his body of pure muscles reveals lunatic self-discipline.
-He is evil through and through.
+He is menacing through and through.

 Many evil doers set goals towards wealth, influence, or world domination.
 Skeletor on the other hand seeks nothing short of ruling the entire universe and will stop at nothing until he, at last, holds the Power of Grayskull in his hands.
 Woe be to those foolish enough to stand in his way.